December 18, 2018

 Since most activities are very repetitive for my photography business, I made a work schedule that accommodates it.
 I dedicate each day of the week to 1 or 2 categories of tasks and focus on just those things.
 If I don’t get them done?
 Well, there’s always next week OR if I finish the tasks of another day early, I can either watch Netflix or finish that previous work.
 The days are pretty general, with each week dictating specific activities as they come up.

-Side note: I use a CRM (Client Relationship Management) software called Dubsado to manage emails, invoices, contracts, proposals, and other client-related documents.
-It has amazing automation and workflows but also has a task board feature that I hacked to create the screenshot above.
-Some free alternatives include Trello & Asana, which are awesome for project management and scheduling.
+I use a CRM (Client Relationship Management) software called Dubsado to manage emails, invoices, contracts, proposals, and other client-related documents.
+It has amazing automation and workflows to automate client work.
+I also use Trello, for project management and scheduling of all non-client related work.

 By making each day dedicated to a specific category of tasks, I can focus on just those things.
 This reduces the “squirrel” effect and allows me to get into a good groove.